signalfx/integrations/Example/readme.md

 # Example Python Plugin

+_This is a directory consolidate all the metadata associated with the **Example Integration**.
+The relevant code for the integration can be found [here](https://github.com/signalfx/collectd-example)_

 >This file contains information about our example Python plugin.
 It also contains instructions for producing similar README files for other plugins.
 >
 > In this document, sections in block quotes (like this one) contain instructions for plugin authors.
 Follow the instructions to format your README file, then remove them before submitting your contribution.